Synergy between CSST and third-generation gravitational-wave detectors: Inferring cosmological parameters using

 \subsection{Angular power spectra of galaxies and GW sources}

 Galaxies or GW sources can serve as tracers of underlying dark matter, and the distribution of their number density fluctuations reflects the distribution of underlying dark matter.
-For a given tracer $X$ (galaxies or GW sources), the relative fluctuation of the number density at $x$ in the direction $\boldsymbol{n}$ is expressed as
+For a given tracer $X$ (galaxies or GW sources), the number density contrast is expressed as